EnterpriseDB/repmgr/README.md

     node1 and node2, meaning that inbound connections to these nodes have succeeded.

-    In this case, `cluster diagnose` gives the same result as `cluster matrix`, because from any functioning node we can observe the same
+    In this case, `cluster crosscheck` gives the same result as `cluster matrix`, because from any functioning node we can observe the same
     state: `node1` and `node2` are up, `node3` is down.